background image

 In addition, you could also be creating issues for your members with payroll and other credits they are expecting (especially on Black Friday!) or with debits hitting their accounts after other funds have been spent.

 With any closure, notice by all possible manners is recommended to alert members ahead of time.
 Other than that, lace up your shopping shoes to take advantage of deals, unless of course you are the one working solo posting the ACH files!
+We also have holiday closure signs you can use if you need.
+Visit the bottom of our About Us page for a few different formats.

 Comments are closed here.